 asked by Ronald W. from Ankeny, Iowa

-As the name of this profession suggests, a voice actor’s greatest asset is his voice or more specifically, his ability to provide the kind of voice needed by a particular role.
+As the name of this profession suggests, a voice actor’s greatest asset is their voice.
+More specifically, their ability to provide the kind of voice needed by a particular role.
 In some ways, voice acting can be more challenging than conventional acting because you can’t rely on facial expressions or gestures to support your delivery.
 As such, a voice actor should not only take good care of his voice but develop his vocal range as well.

-While an acting degree is not necessary if you want to become a voice actor, you would be able to develop your acting talent further if you invest in developing your acting talent.
+An acting degree is not necessary if you want to become a voice actor.
+You would be able to develop your acting talent further if you invest in developing your acting talent.
 A theater or film program will help you in this regard.
 Attending workshops will also be advantageous.
 You may also want to take voice lessons to help you have better control of your voice and widen your range.

 It’s a good thing that you are already imitating the characters of the cartoon characters you watch.
 Imitating these voices is one way by which you can develop your own voice.
 These practices will also help you develop voice flexibility, pitch and tone.
 When practicing, make it a point to record your voice so that you can identify if there are areas where you need to improve.